Fabrizio99/react-boilerplate/README.md

 # React Boilerplate

 A React.js boilerplate using Vite as a build tool.
-This boilerplate uses Typescript as a programming language and SASS for styling.
+This boilerplate uses Typescript as a programming language and Tailwind CSS for styling.
 Testing is configured using Vitest and Testing Library

 ## Packages